Why the GoPro or DJI camera can lose files

 Accidental deletion or formatting

 This probably the most common problem.
 If you think everything has been copied then files may be deleted, or chip formatted.
 If the file copy failed for any reason, eg output drive run out of space, then once the chip has been formatted, neither the original or copied files will exist.
-Fortunately, GPR software is extremely good at recovering these files as long as nothing has been
+Fortunately, GPR software is extremely good at recovering these files as long as nothing has been written

 to the memory chip.
 As you may have read elsewhere on this website, GoPros do not save files sequentially, but typically interleaved high and low resolution.
 When a video is deleted, the location of each fragment is also lost, so 'undelete' will not work.
 For this reason, most other recovery programs fail.
 They find the file start but then read 'rubbish'.